dbybanez/100-days-of-code/r1-log.md

 ### R1D22
 Completed a crash course on Vuex.
 If you're into web development or if you're new to it, I highly recommend Brad (Travery Media).
 He explains everything very well. https://github.com/dbybanez/dbs-webapp

+### R1D23
+Integrated Vuex to my project.
+Done setting up modules for the store, and migrated test run functions to Vuex.
+Vuex makes everything easier.
+Special thanks to the Stack Overflow and Reddit community for helping me out. https://github.com/dbybanez/dbs-webapp